Zephira58/WEBFISHING-Guitar-Player/README.md

 WEBFISHING Guitar Player consists of two main components:

-1. **MIDIProcessor**: Converts and prepares MIDI files for use in the game.
+1. **Guitar Player**: Plays processed MIDI files and .mid files as guitar sounds in WEBFISHING.
-2. **Guitar Player**: Plays the processed MIDI files as guitar sounds in WEBFISHING.
+2. **MIDIProcessor**: Converts and prepares MIDI files for use in the game.
+This is old and no longer required to use.

 ## Key Features